Synergy Plastic Surgery

 Both saline and silicone breast implants are more durable than ever.
 Still, they are not designed to last forever.
 Each patient’s situation must be assessed on a case-by-case basis, but implants generally are meant to last 10 to 15 years.
 If you’re thinking about replacing your implants, you’ll find more information on our breast augmentation revision page.

-Each woman is different, but most surgeons in the U.S. using modern techniques would advise you have a submuscular augmentation.
+Each woman is different, but most surgeons in the U.S. using modern techniques would advise you to have a submuscular augmentation.
 Implants above the muscle are sometimes more visible, and studies show they may have a higher risk for capsular contracture.

 Breast implants can make performing and reading mammograms more technically difficult.
 However, placement of the implant underneath the pectoral muscle may interfere less with mammographic examination.
 Additionally, breast augmentation surgery is so common that virtually all radiologists are experienced at reading mammograms for patients who have implants.